cougrstats/cougrstats_blog/content/post/2018-10-24-introduction-to-time-series-in-r.md

 From: <https://datamarket.com/data/set/22vj/annual-number-of-lynx-trapped-mackenzie-river-1821-1934#!ds=22vj&display=line>

-##Plot the series and examine the main features of the graph, checking in particular whether there is:
+## Plot the series and examine the main features of the graph, checking in particular whether there is:

 (a) a trend,
 (b) a seasonal component,

-© any apparent sharp changes in behavior, (d) any outlying observations.
+(c) any apparent sharp changes in behavior,
+(d) any outlying observations.
 Explain in detail.

 ```r
 lynx = read.csv("C:/Users/allison.cramer/OneDrive/Teaching/R Working Group/ExampleData/TimeSeries/annual-number-of-lynx-trapped-ma.CSV", header = T)